metacreature/recipes/README.md

 After you have downloaded or cloned the repo you have to open `_inc/settings.inc.php` and change the settings for your needs.
 Don't forget to change "SECURE_SALT" (for the passwords) and "HIDDEN_IMAGEFOLDER_SECURE" (for the images).
 HIDDEN_IMAGEFOLDER_SECURE should only contain lowercase alphanumeric characters, because it is used as a suffix for a folder-name.<br />
 Because there is no admin-interface you have to temporary set SETTINGS_ALLOW_REGISTER to 'true' to add a new user.<br /><br />
-Run `_lib/setup.sql` in eg. phpMyAdmin to create all tables.
+Run `_lib/setup.sql` in eg. phpMyAdmin to create all tables.<br /><br />

+There is a cron-job (`cronjobs/weekly.cron.php`) which runs 'optimize tables', hard deletes recipes set to delete after 14 days and deletes unused images.
+I would recommend to run it weekly.

 ### German or English:
 For German or English you have to set SETTINGS_DEFAULT_LANG to 'de' or 'en'.
 After that you have to execute either `_lib/setup.de.sql` or `_lib/setup.en.sql`.
 There are some inserts for category, tags and units you may want to fit for your needs. <br /><br />